linzjs/linz/docs/models_grid.rst

 The evaluated string ``/{linz-admin-path}/model/{model-name}/action/{action.action}`` will be prefixed to the value provided for ``action`` to generate a URL, for example ``/admin/model/person/import-from-csv``.
 It is the developers responsibility to mount the ``GET`` route using Express, and respond to it accordingly.

+The actions will be rendered in the order they're provided.

 grid.columns
 ============